Digital Nomad Life in Okinawa, Japan

 What do people appreciate most about the culture in Okinawa?

 "Expats in Okinawa often appreciate the local culture for its unique blend of Japanese and Ryukyuan influences, which is reflected in everything from the food to the music.
 They admire the strong sense of community and the warm, welcoming nature of the Okinawan people.
 The island's rich history and traditions, including traditional dance, pottery, and martial arts, are also highly valued by expats.
 Many expats appreciate the slower pace of life in Okinawa compared to other parts of Japan, as well as the beautiful natural environment, including the beaches and coral reefs.
-The local cuisine, which is both delicious and renowned for its health benefits, is another aspect of Okinawan culture that is greatly appreciated by expats," remarked one member in Okinawa.
+The local cuisine, which is both delicious and renowned for its health benefits, is another aspect of Okinawan culture that is greatly appreciated by expats," explained one person living in Okinawa, Japan.

 What do people find most challenging about the culture in Okinawa?